jensennhu/automated_sitrep_covid19/README.md

 #### Contents :
  - "scripts" folder contains all necessary r code
- - "output" - folder contains all RData files for easy loading and reporting
+ - "output" folder contains all RData files for easy loading and reporting
- - "raw_data - folder contains any file extracts used in the load.R script process.
+ - "raw_data" folder contains any file extracts used in the load.R script process.